This site contains affiliate links. Please see Policies for more information.

 Ingredients

-- 3 cups fat free chicken broth one cup for crock pot and stove top
+• 3 cups fat free chicken broth 1 cup only for Crockpot method.

 Instructions